solokeys/openpgp/README.md

 # TODO

 1. Change name from `Applet` to `Application`
-2. test via virtual USB in linux
+2. ~~test via virtual USB in linux~~
 3. Add tests for:
+  - init card at the begining of tests
   - access rights to commands and DO
   - refactor some tests and change some "magic" values in them
   - test RSA4096 generation and increase interface timeouts